Welcome to the Melissa Mavers lab

-Work in our lab focuses on immune regulation of graft-versus-host disease (GVHD), a debilitating and potentially fatal complication of hematopoietic stem cell transplantation (HSCT).
-HSCT can cure high-risk malignancies and other diseases of the blood and bone marrow, yet success is limited as many patients develop this devastating complication.
+Work in our lab focuses on immune regulation in hematopoietic stem cell transplantation (HSCT) and on developing novel platforms for cellular therapies.
+HSCT can cure high-risk malignancies and other diseases of the blood and bone marrow, yet success is limited as many patients develop graft-versus-host disease (GVHD), a debilitating and potentially fatal complication of HSCT.

-We aim to elucidate the biological mechanisms underlying immune tolerance in HSCT and develop approaches to enhance regulatory immune cells for GVHD prevention and treatment.
-Our goal is to use a bench-to-bedside approach to develop a cellular therapy for GVHD, engineering viable approaches to prevention and cure, and thereby make HSCT a safer way to cure cancer and other blood diseases, giving survivors long, healthy lives.
+We aim to elucidate the biological mechanisms underlying immune tolerance in HSCT, develop approaches to enhance regulatory immune cells for GVHD prevention and design improved cancer targeting cellular therapies for safer and more effective treatment.
+Our goal is to use a bench-to-bedside approach to engineer viable cell-based therapeutics for preventative and curative treatments, thereby making HSCT and cellular therapies safer ways to cure cancer and other blood diseases, giving survivors long, healthy lives.

 Are you interested in joining our team?